 As human beings, Photojournalists should follow the same ethics as everyone else.
 From my perspective this means, doing everything reasonably possible to help people in direct suffering.
-As of the nature of Photojournalism, this leads to a lot of discrepancies since the characteristics of documentary photography means that photographers find themselves more often than not in areas of conflict that challenge the ethics of photojournalism.
+As for the nature of Photojournalism, this leads to a lot of discrepancies since the characteristics of documentary photography mean that photographers find themselves more often than not in areas of conflict that challenge the ethics of photojournalism.

 The major role of a Photojournalist is to find relevant answers for 5W’s and 1H for any news story.